guybaryosef/masters_thesis/README.md

 TODO:
 - introduce concepts.
-- add basic unit tests for the different operations for locked_slot_map and lock_free_const_sized_slot_map.
+- add MPMC regression testing.
-- add unit tests to build process and micro-benchmarking.
+- lock free dynamic sized map.

 Some tradeoffs to consider for const-sized lock free impl:
 - how to handle erase queue. can you do it inplace? for now, we are having it as a seperate array.